copsTvFan/cops-episode-guide/guide.md

 Aired 1991-08-17.

-**Kansas City 2** (KS -- 2:33 AM Assistance Call) Officer Zane Schuberger says it is a good town and the north end where he works is the place to be if you want to catch the bad guys -- it has the most crime in the city. truck theft;
+**Kansas City 2**

+- (KS -- 2:33 AM Assistance Call) Officer Zane Schuberger says it is a good town and the north end where he works is the place to be if you want to catch the bad guys -- it has the most crime in the city.
+Truck theft;
 DUI arrest of retired officer; drug bust.

 ## CP-403

 Aired 1991-08-24.

-**Kansas City 3** (MO -- 7:45 PM) Officer Randy Poletis responds to a disturbance in a restaurant on Main St. by a drunk, belligerent man.
+**Kansas City 3**

+- (MO -- 7:45 PM) Officer Randy Poletis responds to a disturbance in a restaurant on Main St. by a drunk, belligerent man.
 When he goes in the man is sitting at a table reading the paper and the owner wants him out.
 He gets up but won't put his drink down.
 Randy and another officer force the drink down and take him out in the hall and search him.
 When they go to cuff him he fights and goes down on a couch and growls.
-A violent trespassing suspect; domestic disturbance turns into food fight.
+A violent trespassing suspect;
+  domestic disturbance turns into food fight.

 ## CP-404